Thoroughbred Sales Analytics

 - Cross-performance relative to female-family depth

 Authority comes from modeling what consistently clears, not what headlines.
+For a market based view of range, pricing, and downside discipline, read Variance Is the Real Market.

 Risk-Adjusted Breeding Strategy